Resit eligibility and registration

 A deadline for resit applications applies, after which the online application facility will be removed (see the timeline for dates, available on the Timelines for Programmes and Assessment webpage).

 It is essential that students register by the published deadline for all assessments and assessed work that they intend to complete.
-A late fee will apply to applications received after the deadline, and the assessment timetable will only reflect those modules for which applications have been made.
+The assessment timetable will only reflect those modules for which applications have been made prior to the deadline to apply.
 Eligible students should be preparing for re-assessment once their results are known.

 Personal assessment timetables are available online through Minerva to all students who have applied and indicate the modules for re-assessment and the date, time, location of the assessment and the student's allocated seat number.
 For more information see the Assessment Timetables webpage.
 The timetable canalso be viewed by module through the Timetable by Module webpage.